Ivory Bangle Lady

 The most famous object from the burial is a rectangular openwork mount of bone, possibly from an unrecorded wooden casket, which reads “Hail, sister, may you live in God” indicating she may have had Christian beliefs.

-The research by the University of Reading’s Department of Archaeology analysed her facial features, the chemical signature of the food and drink she consumed and the evidence from the burial site.
-It all pointed to a high status incomer to Roman York, likely to have been of North African descent.
+The research by the University of Reading’s Department of Archaeology analysed her facial features, the chemical signature of the food and drink she consumed, and the evidence from the burial site.
+The research pointed to a high status incomer to Roman York, likely to have been of North African descent.

 The skeleton and the grave goods are on display in Roman York: Meet the People of the Empire.